jmmcalex/orange-shine/README.md

 # Considerations and Motivations

-## Tradeoffs
+### Process
-I was only able to work on it for two days given some other obilgations, but It's functional enough.
-The searches only pull the first matching result regardless of the search term or type of object being searched.
-A search on 'type' === question should pull up a whole list of tickets, but I was pretty time constrained so I went for a simple approach.
+I was only able to work on it for two days given some other obilgations, but I managed basic functionality.

+I decided to build a basic backend with the controller repository service pattern.
+I used 'typeorm' to manage the database, sqlite due to it's easy setup and installation with node, and express to handle requests.

+For the UI, I considered setting up a cli program but figured it would be faster for me to stick to what I'm comfortable with and whip up a minimal react app.

+### Next Steps
+- I saw possible relations in the data between tickets and users with submitter_id, asignee_id, requester_id.
+Establish those relations and pull related data when making queries.
+- Currently the backend returns a single entity per request for ease of handling on the frontend.
+Backend should return list of all matching entities and frontend should handle it accordingly. e.g. ticket.type === 'question' should pull up its an entire list of results.

 ## Data Management
 At first glance I thought this would be simple enough to run through each database file, normalize all the data into structured objects, something like this: